AntoThomasK03/isee2018-TeamWithNoName/docs/_posts/2018-05-28-System-Design.md

 <br>•Recover pin email : Used to send an email when requested for PIN recovery.
 <br>•Assingn colour : To assingn a colour based on type of category selected.
 <br>•Store bargraph : To save all data as bar graph for further reviewing.

+<h3>Settings class</h3>
+The attributes of the setting class are
+<br>•PIN : Stores the PIN set by user
+<br>•User details : Stores the user information.
+<br>•Export/Import data : Stores the data required for exporting and importing.

+The operations of the settings class are
+<br>•SetPIN : To set or edit PIN.
+<br>•Export/Import data : To export or import data via email or to another android device.
+<br>•SetUserdetails : To edit the user details.

+<h3>History class</h3>

 <h2>Design Pattern</h2>

 We are planning to use the facade design process also know as Structural Design Pattern.